eternita/frontcache/README.md

 #### Features

-1. Allows to cache parts of dynamic pages.
+* Boost server response time for dynamic pages

-2. Reduce backend load dozen times!
+* Reduce backend load dozen times!

-3. Faster execution even for pure dynamic pages.
+* Increase application's resilience

-4. Can be used with web apps written in any language
+* Can be used with web apps written in any language

 ==
 ![Alt](images/how-it-works.png "Frontcache overview")